About McClean Fletcher Center

 ALL ABOUT MCCLEAN

-It was junior high-the seventh grade, and Sara was the new kid in town.
-As she waited beside the flagpole to begin her brand new life in her brand new school, panic set in.
+It was junior high, seventh grade, and Sara was the new kid in town.
+Panic set in as she waited beside the flagpole to begin her brand new life in her new school.
 Sara realized she didn’t know one human being in the entire junior high school.
-No one; not one soul.
-As kids scurried to visit before the bell rang Sara was relieved to be greeted by McClean who said to her, “You’re new here aren’t’ you?
-Come with me and I’ll be your friend.”
+No one, not one soul.
+As kids scurried to visit before the bell rang, Sara was relieved to be greeted by McClean, who said to her, “You’re new here, aren’t you?
+Come with me, and I’ll be your friend.”

-And that’s the way it was with McClean Fletcher, a friend to everyone, even strangers.
+And that’s how it was with McClean Fletcher, a friend to everyone, even strangers.
 A mentor to her friends, always using the perfect words for advice, relying upon her faith to guide her life.
-A self-less organizer who made certain friends keep in touch with one another, because McClean realized the value of friendship.
+A selfless organizer who made certain friends keep in touch with one another because McClean realized the value of friendship.

 It is said that those who are irreplaceable leave us on rainy days; God washes away their footprints because no one can ever walk in their place.

 When we lose someone like McClean, it becomes apparent that we are really not in control of our lives, and the loss changes us forever.
-If we will admit it, death saddens our souls, grieves our minds and challenges our spirit.
-If we will allow it, death can strengthen our souls, mature our thinking, and dare our spirit to live each day as if it were the last.
-Out of this maturation comes hope, healing and peace.
+If we admit it, death saddens our souls, grieves our minds, and challenges our spirit.
+If we allow it, death can strengthen our souls, mature our thinking, and dare our spirit to live each day as if it were the last.
+Out of this maturation comes hope, healing, and peace.
 And from this peace comes one of life’s most perplexing truths:

 PEACE

-Even the smallest of hearts may bear the heaviest of burdens, and triumph.
+Even the smallest of hearts may bear the heaviest of burdens and triumphs.

-For all of us, life is short and death is imminent.
+For all of us, life is short, and death is imminent.
 Sometimes, even for children.
-At McClean Fletcher Center it is our mission to love and nature our children and one another, while we prepare our adult hospice patients for the process of dying, and prepare our children for the process of living.
+At McClean Fletcher Center, it is our mission to love and nurture our children and one another while we prepare our adult hospice patients for the process of dying and prepare our children for the process of living.

 McClean Fletcher